 Satellite Programming Leadership Chris led and invested in World Satellite Network, Inc. (WSNet).
 After acquisition and privatization, it became the largest distributor of satellite TV programming to private cable and wireless industries, reaching over one million subscribers nationwide.

-Renewable Energy & Solar Pioneering Anticipating solar's rapid improvements in performance and cost declines, Chris advised and served on the board of DC Power Systems (later Soligent)—the U.S.'s largest solar distributor and a major commercial integrator.
+Renewable Energy & Solar Pioneering Anticipating solar’s cell rapid improvements in performance and cost declines, he advised and served on the board of DC Power Systems (later Soligent)—the U.S.'s largest solar distributor and a major commercial integrator.
 ITOCHU (a Global 500 company) acquired control following a merger with Solar Depot.
 He also co-founded Energy Finance Company (EFC) to fund large-scale solar via Power Purchase Agreements (PPAs).
 The FUSE Fund pioneered low-cost solar electricity models, providing up to 100% capital for commercial, municipal, and government projects.

 Today Tyson Ventures, LLC serves as a family-centered vehicle for multi-generational continuity.
 Partners pursue independent careers while contributing strategic perspective and oversight to the enterprise—connecting decades of proven success to future opportunities.